cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For accomodating different application settings, CPace offers the following OPTIONAL inputs, i.e. inputs which MAY also be the empty string:

+- Party identities (A,B).
+In CPace each party can be given a party identity string, which might be a device name a user name or an URL and can become authenticated in the course of the protocol run.
+If party identity strings are available, an application can include identity strings either as part of the channel identifier CI or the associated data fields.

 - Channel identifier (CI).
   CI can be used to bind a session key exchanged with CPace to a specific networking channel which interconnects the protocol parties.
   Both parties are required to have the same view of CI.
 CI will not be publicly sent on the wire and may also include confidential information.
+If both parties have an expected party identity field of the communication partner available before starting the protocol, it is RECOMMENDED to include the party identifiers as part of the CI string.

 - Associated data fields (ADa and ADb).
   These fields can be used to authenticate public associated data alongside the CPace protocol.
-The values ADa (and ADb, respectively) are guaranteed to be authenticated in case both parties agree on a key.
+  The values ADa (and ADb, respectively) are guaranteed to be authenticated in case both parties agree on a common key.
+ADa and ADb will be send publicly on the wire.

-  ADa and ADb can for instance include party identities or protocol version information of an application protocol (e.g. to avoid downgrade attacks).

-  If party identities are not encoded as part of CI, party identities SHOULD be included in ADa and ADb (see {{sec-considerations-ids}}).
+  If party identities are not encoded as part of CI, party identities (A,B) SHOULD be included in ADa and ADb instead (see {{sec-considerations-ids}}).
   In a setting with clear initiator and responder roles, identity information in ADa sent by the initiator can be used by the responder for choosing the right PRS string (respectively password) for this identity.
+  ADa and ADb could also include protocol version information of an application protocol (e.g. to avoid downgrade attacks).

 - Session identifier (sid).
-  CPace comes with a security analysis {{AHH21}} in the framework of universal composability.
-  This framework allows for modular analysis of a larger application protocol which uses CPace as a building block.
-For such analysis the CPace protocol is bound to a specific session of the larger protocol by use of a sid string that is globally unique.
-As a result, when used with a unique sid, CPace instances remain secure when running concurrently with other CPace instances, and even arbitrary other protocols.

-  For this reason, it is RECOMMENDED that applications establish a unique session identifier sid prior to running the CPace protocol.
-This can be implemented by concatenating random bytes produced by A with random bytes produced by B. If such preceding round is not an option but parties are assigned clear initiator-responder roles, it is RECOMMENDED to let the initiator A choose a fresh random sid and send it to B together with the first message.
-  If a sid string is used it SHOULD HAVE a length of at least 8 bytes.
+  If both parties have access to the same unique string sid being specific for a communication session before starting the protocol, it is RECOMMENDED to use this sid value as an input for the protocol.
+  See {{sec-considerations-ids}} on how presence or absence of sid affects the "quantum annoying" property of CPace.

+## Optional CPace output

+If a session identifier is not available as input at protocol start CPace can optionally produce a session identifier sid_output that could be used by the application for operations run after the CPace protocol step.

 ## Responsibilities of the application layer